JetBrains/intellij-sdk-docs/topics/tutorials/editor_basics/working_with_text.md

 Using information about the caret, replace selected text in a document with a string.

 The approach in this tutorial relies heavily on creating and registering actions.
-To review the fundamentals of creating and registering actions, refer to [](action_system.md) tutorial.
+To review the fundamentals of creating and registering actions, refer to the [](action_system.md) tutorial.

 Multiple examples are used from the [editor_basics](%gh-sdk-samples-master%/editor_basics) plugin code sample from the IntelliJ Platform SDK.
 It may be helpful to open that project in an IntelliJ Platform-based IDE, build the project, run it, select some text in the editor, and invoke the **Editor Replace Text** menu item on the editor context menu.